adenrashid/tic-tac-go/readme.md

 Problems not yet solved: Formatting the game for mobile, and different web browsers.
 Tried to open it on an iphone but the grid was not visible.
 Simplifying the javascript code, as it is very repetitive and could be cut down using loops + arrays rather than multiple if statements.

-4. Challenges
+Challenges

 Attempting to simplify the javascript in a short time.
 Only created more bugs so I had to leave it as it is.
 Need more time and planning to be able to refactor it.
 Would have liked to add AI if I had more time and figure out the logic in how to do that.

-5. Lessons
+Lessons

 Planning is the most important thing you can do!
 Going in having a clear cut plan helped a lot in creating the game.
 Previously when I have tried to create things, in homework etc, it has seemed more complicated because of not having a clear plan and creates more bugs and confusing logic.
 Hit the requirements before being carried away by other bonus aspects.

-6. Credits:
+Credits:

 Icons: https://www.flaticon.com/packs/pokemon-go/2
-Credit: Roundicons Freebies (free to use if credited) Background Image: https://www.pinterest.com.au/pin/151574343683447160/
+Credit: Roundicons Freebies (free to use)

+Background Image: https://www.pinterest.com.au/pin/151574343683447160/
 Credit: https://www.deviantart.com/schmoek

 Background music audio: https://www.youtube.com/watch?v=-BKfhq_TtcE&t=38s&ab_channel=braix
 Credit: Youtube (Creative Commons Attribution license (reuse allowed))

 Animations: https://animate.style/

 Font: Google Fonts

+Trees for grid: Screenshot from Pokemon game...

 Audio sound effects: https://freesound.org (free to use)

 GO: https://www.flickr.com/photos/bagogames/25914117692/in/photostream/ (Creative Commons)